recursehex/Exodyssey2D/README.md

-# Exodyssey
+# Exodyssey 2D
-Repo for the Exodyssey Project.
-Engine is Unity.
-Language is C#.
+This is Stella Nova Studios' repository for Exodyssey 2D, built in Unity using C#.